-For a quote on a customized plan or further information on group dental options, please contact Kristi Mullins, Delta Dental Account Manager, at KMullins@deltadentalpa.org or 412-945-0381.
+For a quote on a customized plan or further information on group dental options, please contact Angela Cassia, Delta Dental Account Manager, at

+Acassia@deltadentalpa.org or 315-868-3109.
 She will assist you in designing a plan and obtaining rates.

-- In order to obtain the best pricing, please provide: A group census with the number of individual and family - A group census with the number of individual and family enrollees in the group - A copy of the plan booklet (for groups with existing coverage) that details the benefits, limitations, frequencies and covered services - Current premiums and/or administrative fees - One to two years of prior dental claims experience (two years preferred)
+In order to obtain the best pricing, please provide:

+- A group census with the number of individual and family enrollees in the group - A copy of the plan booklet (for groups with existing coverage) that details the benefits, limitations, frequencies and covered services - · Current premiums and/or administrative fees - One to two years of prior dental claims experience (two years preferred)